-I have been involved with the sport of basketball for over 40 years as a player, coach, referee and administrator, however, my primary focus since 1994 has been the development student-athletes involved with the Kennebecasis Valley Basketball Association (KVBA), Kennebecasis Valley High School (KVHS) and Basketball New Brunswick.
+I have been involved with the sport of basketball for over 40 years as a player, coach, referee and administrator, but my primary focus since 1994 has been the development of student-athletes involved with the Kennebecasis Valley Basketball Association (KVBA), Kennebecasis Valley High School (KVHS) and Basketball New Brunswick.

 - KVHS Varsity boys head coach (2012-present)

 - Saint John Riptide (Mill Rats) Assistant Coach (2010-2017)

 - Canada Basketball Centre for/de Performance Coach (2005-2008 & 2009-2011)

 - Basketball New Brunswick U15 HC (2010 & 2011), U17/Canada Games AC (2012-2014)